hyperledger-labs/splice/cluster/README.md

 #### Deployment stack configuration

 The pulumi operator uses a custom docker image to allow us to use a specific pulumi version and to configure the default pulumi arguments (like parallelism).
 The operator is configured using a [flux source](https://fluxcd.io/flux/components/source/).
-The source watches the `CN_DEPLOYMENT_FLUX_REF` git reference and applies that git deployment code to the cluster.
+The source watches the `SPLICE_DEPLOYMENT_FLUX_REF` git reference and applies that git deployment code to the cluster.
 The deployment uses `dotenv` to read the cluster specific env configuration files.
 The version used for the deployment is set using `CHARTS_VERSION`.
-The use of artifactory/google release artifacts can be controlled through `CN_ARTIFACTS_REPOSITORY`.
+The use of artifactory/google release artifacts can be controlled through `SPLICE_ARTIFACTS_REPOSITORY`.

 The infra stack and the canton network stack are included by default.
 The other stacks can be included through the use of env variables:
-- CN_DEPLOY_VALIDATOR_RUNBOOK
+- SPLICE_DEPLOY_VALIDATOR_RUNBOOK
-- CN_DEPLOY_MULTI_VALIDATOR
+- SPLICE_DEPLOY_MULTI_VALIDATOR
-- CN_DEPLOY_SV_RUNBOOK
+- SPLICE_DEPLOY_SV_RUNBOOK

 #### Upgrading to a new release